-205. COMMON MINERALS AND ROCKS.
+230. COMMON MINERALS AND ROCKS.
 (Summers only.)
 Three hours credit.

-This is a laboratory course intended to give some practice in recognition of common minerals and rocks.
+This is laboratory course intended to give some practice in recognition of common minerals and rocks.
 On a field trip near the end of the course each student will collect a set of specimens for his own classroom.
-(Not open to those having had Geol.
-231 or 286.)
+(Not open to those having had E. Sci.
+231 or 236.)